ItunuIsewon/ACEMFS_CApIC-ACE-FUTMinna/Modules/variant_calling.md

 Why: it helps us to obtain a more intuitive comparison

-1.	on the search bar, type multiqc
+1. On the search bar, type **multiqc**
-2. On the “Which tool was used generate logs?” tab, choose Fastqc
+2. On the **“Which tool was used generate logs?”** tab, choose **Fastqc**
-3. Then click on “Insert FastQC output”
+3. Then click on **“Insert FastQC output”**
 4. Type of output is raw data
 5. Add the raw data files generated earlier
 6. Leave all other parameters at default
 7. Run tool
 8. View the result by clicking on the webpage file produced

-**Variant calling Mapping**
+### Variant calling

+**Mapping**

-1.	search for Map with BWA-MEM in the tool search bar, choose the options for longer reads
+1. Search for **Map with BWA-MEM** in the tool search bar, choose the options for longer reads
 2. We would be using a built-in genome
-3. Choose Aspergillus flavus NRRL3357 as the reference genome
+3. Choose **Aspergillus flavus NRRL3357** as the reference genome
 4. Leave other parameters as default

 **Descriptive statistics**

-1.	search for Samtools flagstat in the tool search bar, choose the options for longer reads
+1. Search for **Samtools flagstat** in the tool search bar, choose the options for longer reads
-2.	select the file generated from the BWA-MEM and leave the output format as txt
+2. Select the file generated from the BWA-MEM and leave the output format as txt
-3.	run tool
+3. Run tool
-4.	view results
+4. View results

 **Generate genotype likelihoods**

-1.	search for bcftools mpileup in the tool search bar
+1. Search for **bcftools mpileup** in the tool search bar
-2.	we are using single Bam alignment input
+2. We are using single BAM alignment input
-3.	select the file generated from the BWA-MEM
+3. Select the file generated from the BWA-MEM
-4. Reference genome is Aspergillus flavus NRRL3357
+4. Reference genome is **Aspergillus flavus NRRL3357**
 5. Output format is uncompressed VCF
-6.	run tool
+6. Run tool

 **Variant calling**

-1.	search for bcftools call in the tool search bar, choose the options for longer reads
+1. Search for **bcftools call** in the tool search bar, choose the options for longer reads
-2.	select the file generated from the bcftools mpileup
+2. Select the file generated from the **bcftools mpileup**
-3.	leave all other parameters default
+3. Leave all other parameters default
 4. Output format is uncompressed VCF
-5.	run tool
+5. Run tool
 6. View result

 **Remove homologous variants and variants with missing phenotype**

-1.	search for Filter data on any column using simple expressions in the tool search bar
+1. Search for **Filter data on any column using simple expressions** in the tool search bar
-2.	select the file generated from the bcftools call
+2. Select the file generated from the **bcftools call**
-3.	supply the condition c10 != ‘0/0’ : sample genotype information are on the tenth column, != means not equal to, ‘0/0’ represents homologous variants (portions of the genome not different from the refence)
+3. Supply the condition c10 != ‘0/0’ : sample genotype information are on the tenth column, != means not equal to, ‘0/0’ represents homologous variants (portions of the genome not different from the refence)
-4.	run tool
+4. Run tool
 5. View result
-6.	search for Filter data on any column using simple expressions in the tool search bar
+6. Search for **Filter data on any column using simple expressions** in the tool search bar
-7.	select the file generated from the last step
+7. Select the file generated from the last step
-8.	supply the condition c10 != ‘./.’ : ‘./.’ denotes missing data
+8. Supply the condition c10 != ‘./.’ : ‘./.’ denotes missing data
-9.	run tool
+9. Run tool
 10. View result

 **Sorting**